VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

 .. note::
    *RivGraph* requires the installation of common geospatial Python packages such as `GDAL <https://gdal.org/>`_.
    These packages can be difficult to install properly and often create dependency errors.
-   For these reasons we recommend using `Anaconda <https://www.anaconda.com/products/individual>`_ to create a virtual environment for *RivGraph*, and to manage the installation of Python libraries as it will handle package versions and dependencies for you.
+   Because of this, we recommend using `Anaconda <https://www.anaconda.com/products/individual>`_ to create a virtual environment for *RivGraph*, and to manage the installation of Python libraries as it will handle package versions and dependencies for you.

 Installation via *conda*
 --------------------------

 The latest 'stable' version of *RivGraph* can be installed via `conda`.
 We recommend installing *RivGraph* into a fresh conda environment to minimize the risk of dependency clashes.
-The easiest way to do this is by first downloading the `environment.yml <https://github.com/jonschwenk/RivGraph/blob/master/environment.yml>`_, opening Terminal (Mac/Unix) or Anaconda Prompt (Windows) and typing:
+The easiest way to do this is by first downloading the `environment.yml <https://github.com/jonschwenk/RivGraph/blob/master/environment.yml>`_, (right-click, "Save As...") opening Terminal (Mac/Unix) or Anaconda Prompt (Windows) and typing:
 ::

    $ conda env create --file /path/to/environment.yml